 A put option allows investors to bet against the future of a company or index.
 More specifically, it gives the owner of an option contract the ability to sell at a specified price any time before a certain date.
 Put options are a great way to hedge against market declines, but they, like all investments, come with a bit of risk.
 For starters, you can lose not only what you invested, but also any chance for profits.
+That’s what happened to many investors during the recent short-squeeze mania surrounding stocks like Gamestop and AMC.
+Those who bought put options on these stocks before they went up saw their options fall significantly in value as such stocks rose in value.
 Talk to a financial advisor in your area if you have questions about put option investing.

 What Is a Put Option?